Ms. Tytti Tuppurainen, M.A., Oulu, Finland

 Chair of the Party´s Europe Working Group

-Member of the Social Democratic Party Executive Board
+Representative of the Social Democratic Women in Finland to the Social Democratic Party Executive Board

 Member of the PES (Party of European Social Democrats) Presidency